DenisOvchinnikov93/DenisOvchinnikov93/README.md

 ### Climbing

 Outside of work my main hobby is rock climbing (indoors and outdoors).
 I love the creative aspect of it, as well as travelling and meeting new people.
+I mostly boulder in the northeast, but also travel further and rope climb when I get a chance.
 Let me know if you are in NYC/NJ area and want to climb or just hang out!